minecraft-family/Project/README.md

 # Blocks
-All Belgium-Minecraft-Family Related Documents, Code, Websites, Minecraft Code, Java, Lua, ...
+All Belgium-Minecraft-Family Related Documents, Code, Minecraft Code, Java, Lua, ...

 Each topic will be grouped

 - Redstone
 - ComputerCraft
 - Forge
-- Documents
-- Design